JuliaPOMDP/DeepQLearning.jl/README.md

 **Fields of the Q Learning solver:**
 - `qnetwork::Any = nothing` Specify the architecture of the Q network
+- `exploration_policy::<ExplorationPolicy` Exploration strategy (e.g. EpsGreedyPolicy)
 - `learning_rate::Float64 = 1e-4` learning rate
 - `max_steps::Int64` total number of training step default = 1000
-- `target_update_freq::Int64` frequency at which the target network is updated default = 500
 - `batch_size::Int64` batch size sampled from the replay buffer default = 32
 - `train_freq::Int64` frequency at which the active network is updated default  = 4
-- `log_freq::Int64` frequency at which to logg info default = 100
 - `eval_freq::Int64` frequency at which to eval the network default = 100
+- `target_update_freq::Int64` frequency at which the target network is updated default = 500
 - `num_ep_eval::Int64` number of episodes to evaluate the policy default = 100
-- `eps_fraction::Float64` fraction of the training set used to explore default = 0.5
-- `eps_end::Float64` value of epsilon at the end of the exploration phase default = 0.01
 - `double_q::Bool` double q learning udpate default = true
 - `dueling::Bool` dueling structure for the q network default = true
 - `recurrence::Bool = false` set to true to use DRQN, it will throw an error if you set it to false and pass a recurrent model.
+- `evaluation_policy::Function = basic_evaluation` function use to evaluate the policy every `eval_freq` steps, the default is a rollout that return the undiscounted average reward
 - `prioritized_replay::Bool` enable prioritized experience replay default = true
 - `prioritized_replay_alpha::Float64` default = 0.6
 - `prioritized_replay_epsilon::Float64` default = 1e-6